-Flu season is here, which means it’s time to get your flu shot as soon as possible.
-The height of the flu season typically runs from November through February, but can start earlier and last longer.
-It takes about two weeks after getting vaccinated for your body to create enough antibodies to protect against the flu, so it’s best to stay ahead of flu season and prevent it as much as you can.
-Influenza treatment is available if you contract the virus, but getting the shot in advance can help prevent days of fever, chills, nausea and other unpleasant symptoms.
+It takes about two weeks after getting vaccinated for your body to create enough antibodies to protect against the flu.
+Therefore, it’s best to get it before flu season starts.
+Influenza treatment is available if you do end up contracting the virus, but getting the flu shot in advance can help prevent days of fever, chills, nausea and other unpleasant symptoms.

 How Do People Get the Flu?

 The flu can spread through direct contact with infected individuals, contact with contaminated objects, and airborne transmission.
-According to the Centers for Disease Control and Prevention (CDC), most experts believe flu viruses are mostly spread when people cough, sneeze or talk in close proximity to someone else.
+According to the Centers for Disease Control and Prevention CDC), most experts believe influenza viruses are mostly spread when people cough, sneeze or talk in close proximity to someone else.
 As with many viruses, people can be contagious before they start showing symptoms, making it more difficult to contain the spread of the disease.

 What Are the Most Common Flu Symptoms?